chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/aws/ec2-http-latency.md

 ### NOTE

-You can pass the VM credentials as secrets or as an chaosengine ENV variable.
+You can pass the VM credentials as secrets or as a chaosengine ENV variable.
 :::

 ## Default Validations

 :::info

-- EC2 instance should be in healthy state.
+- EC2 instance should be in a healthy state.

 :::

-## Experiment tunables
+## Experiment Tuneable

 <details>
-    <summary>Check the Experiment Tunables</summary>
+    <summary>Check the Experiment Tuneable</summary>
     <h2>Mandatory Fields</h2>
     <table>
         <tr>